bazjo/RS41_Decoding/README.md

 ## Introduction

-My findings are really nothing new, at the end this repo is, for the most part, just a n extended documentation of [Zilog80s decoder](https://github.com/rs1729/RS), to whom most of the kudos belong.
+My findings are really nothing new, at the end this repo is, for the most part, just an extended documentation of [Zilog80s decoder](https://github.com/rs1729/RS), to whom most of the kudos belong.

 First I will explain a little how FSK Modulation works an how we can obtain the raw bytes sent.
 Then I will talk about the general Frame structure.
 Detailed explanations on the different RS41 models can be found in the appropiate files/folders.